 The most effective leaders are those who skillfully navigate their environment, and in the process, help define it.
 The Betsy Magness Leadership Institute (BMLI) is designed to elevate women leaders in the cable and telecommunications industry.
 Structured introspection, grappling with universal professional challenges and the opportunity to shift perspectives within an empowering learning community enables fellows to make the transition from effective managers to enduring leaders.
 By making genuine connections within their class, fellows emerge with a committed passion to share what they’ve learned with their teams, companies and the industry as a whole.

 Named in honor of one of the industry’s most successful leaders, BMLI maximizes participants’ ability to lead in the midst of change while strengthening their sponsoring company with an invaluable business commodity: leadership.
-To date, nearly 1,000 women have completed this nationally recognized program and continue to be actively engaged in transforming our industry.
+To date, over 1,000 women have completed this nationally recognized program and continue to be actively engaged in transforming our industry.
 Today, BMLI is recognized as the flagship leadership development program of the cable and telecommunications industry.

 Please read the BMLI FAQs page for more details.

 Who was Betsy Magness?

 Betsy Magness played an instrumental role in building TCI – which later became AT&T Broadband and Internet Services – into one of the most prominent and influential telecommunications companies in the industry.